Bbragaa/sd-c1-login/README.md

 ## Licença

-Distribuído sob a licença MIT ou de uso interno.
+Distribuído sob a licença MIT.
+Consulte o arquivo [LICENSE](./LICENSE) para mais informações.

 <p align="right">(<a href="#readme-top">voltar ao topo</a>)</p>